ARM-software/AVH-AWS_MQTT_Demo/README.md

 ## Setup of CI Test

-To build and run this application program a CI workflow on GitHub the following steps are required.
+To build and run this application program with a CI workflow on GitHub the following steps are required.
 For details refer to [Run AMI with GitHub Actions - GetHub-hosted Runners](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_github.html#GitHub_hosted).

 1. **Amazon Web Service (AWS) account** with:
     - Amazon EC2 (elastic cloud) access